top of page

 Yesterday, a voice rose from Da Island soil and spoke to me -- I had the honor of sitting with Mr. Mohommed Herb, owner of Herb's Bargains, to hear him speak soiled tales!
 For over an hour, Mr. Mohommed blessed my ears with his insights on, "What it means for him to seed from the soil in terms of helping Black owned and Black focused businesses in East Winston rise from the dust of economic disinvestment."

-When you are the owner of a space once held by a "slave owner," that is some heavy seeding.
+When you are the owner of a space once held by a slave owner's son, that is some heavy seeding.
 With over 44 years living in his East Winston community, Mr. Mohommed had a lot to say about his views on his journey with his business in a Winston-Salem geography that has experienced intentional economic disinvestment.
 But still like dust....

 But we will pause here and I will pick up on this discussion piece after I take my second trip to Herb's Bargains to listen to Mr. Mohommed speak some more soiled tales....